JoshuaKGoldberg/Goldblog/content/blog/tslint-to-eslint-history/index.md

 ## Killing TSLint

-On the surface, the tooling upgrade largely responsible for killing off TSLint was when ESLint gained the ability to lint syntax extensions.
+On the surface, the tooling upgrade that enabled for killing off TSLint was when ESLint gained the ability to lint syntax extensions.
 We can now write plugins such as [typescript-eslint](https://typescript-eslint.io) for ESLint to run on TypeScript and other non-standard languages.

-The TypeScript itself announced a switch from TSLint to ESLint support in late 2018.
+TSLint's true killer was the TypeScript team itself announcing a switch from TSLint to ESLint support in late 2018.
 Palantir announced TSLint's deprecation plans in a [blog post](https://medium.com/palantir/tslint-in-2019-1a144c2317a9) the next month along with a [deprecation plan](https://github.com/palantir/issues/4534) on the GitHub TSLint issue tracker.

 There's no question about it: TSLint is dead.